 Also on show is the series Chiyoda Castle (1894-96) by Yoshu Chikanobu (1838-1912), which comprises 40 prints that portray the habits and customs of the wife and concubines of the shogun and is considered the quintessential work of the artist.
 It was impossible for any outsider to observe the inner workings of castle as very limited access was ever granted, however, the artist, as a vassal, had permission to access the court.
 The series constitutes precious documentation of the dress and manners of the women who surrounded the shogun at the end of the Edo period.
 As well as their daily life, the annual festivals and rites are also observed.
 In one print, a woman, seated in front of the basin, is the official wife of the shogun.
 To the right, a churo, a mid-rank companion, holds a container of hot water.
 They are performing a purification ceremony that took place on the first three days of the New Year.
 In accordance with custom, the shogun’s wife wears an osuberakashi hairstyle, her hair tied behind her back in a long tail. horse, and she wears a karaginumo, garment with 12 layers.
 Once the shogun and his wife have addressed their wishes and wished their parents a happy new year, the churo prepares the basin and the hot water container in the pavilion of the private apartments (goza-no-ma), where she leads the wife of the shogun.
 The latter stretches out her hands, as if receiving hot water from the receptacle held out by the churo to recite a specific poem.

-The exhibition, through prints and other artefacts, brings to life an almost forgotten world of strict etiquette, rules, and visual signs that once every member of society would have been able to instantly recognise and use to navigate the society in which they lived.
+The exhibition, through prints and other artefacts, brings to life an almost forgotten world of strict etiquette, rules, and visual signs that once every member of society would have been able to instantly recognise and use to navigate the society in which they lived and reveals women’s beauty secrets in Japanese prints.
 Today, the viewer is left to ponder the loss of these complex signs and mores of the Edo and to recognise the remnants of this past society in the modern world of Japan today.

-• Until 6 February, 2021, Maison de la Culture du Japon, Paris.
+• The exhibition of Beauty Secrets in Japanese Prints runs until 6 February, 2021, Maison de la Culture du Japon, Paris.
 A catalogue is available in French, Euro 28.